Fast and Robust Rank Aggregation against Model Misspecification: Coarsened rank aggregation

-\paragraph{Types of distributional robustness and tractability} The choice of $D(\cdot, \cdot)$ in $\mathbb{P}(\theta | D(P_o, P_\theta) < \epsilon)$ (Eq.~\eqref{fundation_equation}) affects both the richness of the robustness types we wish to cover as well as the tractability of the resulting optimization problem.
-The Wasserstein metric is a popular option in previous approaches on distributional robustness \cite{blanchet2016robust,gao2017wasserstein,volpi2018generalizing}, which exhibits super tolerance to adversarially corrupted outliers \cite{chen2018outlier,chen2018robust} and also allows robustness to unseen data \cite{abadeh2015distributionally,sinha2017certifying}.
-Meanwhile, \cite{ben2013robust,namkoong2017variance} adopted f-divergences in pursuit of tractable optimization approaches.
-Considering the particularity of rank aggregation task: 1) no generalization test required; 2) high complexity of the ranking model.
-We consider Kullback-Leibler (KL) divergence, since it helps to exhibit robustness to most types of perturbations and allows inference following standard algorithms with \mbox{no additional computational~burden.}
+The choice of $D(\cdot, \cdot)$ in $\mathbb{P}(\theta | D(P_o, P_\theta) < \epsilon)$ (Equation~\eqref{theory_1}) affects both the richness of the robustness types as well as the tractability of the resulatnt optimization problem.
+The Wasserstein metric is a popular option in previous approaches on distributional robustness \citep{blanchet2016robust,gao2017wasserstein,volpi2018generalizing}, which exhibits superior tolerance to adversarially corrupted outliers \citep{chen2018outlier,chen2018robust} and also allows robustness to unseen data \citep{abadeh2015distributionally,sinha2017certifying}.
+Meanwhile, \citet{ben2013robust,namkoong2017variance} adopted $f$-divergences in pursuit of tractable optimization approaches.
+It is worthy noting that the rank aggregation task has its particularities.
+First, no generalization test is required for the RA task since we only need to aggregate the whole ranking dataset into one consensus full rank.
+Second, the probability ranking model itself has high complexity.
+Therefore, we consider relative entropy for $D(\cdot, \cdot)$, since it allows standard inference with no additional computational burden and helps to exhibit robustness to most types of perturbations.